Psagot Value Holdings Ltd. Israel Sells 2,494 Shares of Visa Inc. (NYSE:V)

-Psagot Value Holdings Ltd. Israel reduced its holdings in shares of Visa Inc. (NYSE:V – Get Rating) by 13.7% in the fourth quarter, Holdings Channel.com reports.
-The fund owned 15,723 shares of the credit-card processor’s stock after selling 2,494 shares during the quarter.
-Psagot Value Holdings Ltd. Israel’s holdings in Visa were worth $3,407,000 at the end of the most recent quarter.
+Psagot Value Holdings Ltd. Israel cut its stake in shares of Visa Inc. (NYSE:V – Get Rating) by 13.7% in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 15,723 shares of the credit-card processor’s stock after selling 2,494 shares during the quarter.
+Psagot Value Holdings Ltd. Israel’s holdings in Visa were worth $146,000 as of its most recent SEC filing.

-Several research analysts have commented on the company.
-Credit Suisse Group raised their price objective on Visa from $260.00 to $265.00 and gave the stock an “outperform” rating in a report on Wednesday, April 27th.
-Cowen reduced their price objective on Visa from $276.00 to $254.00 and set an “outperform” rating on the stock in a report on Wednesday, April 27th.
-Citigroup reduced their price objective on Visa from $285.00 to $265.00 in a report on Monday, April 25th.
-Evercore ISI lifted their price target on Visa from $304.00 to $310.00 and gave the company an “outperform” rating in a report on Wednesday, April 27th.
-Finally, Morgan Stanley lifted their price target on Visa from $279.00 to $284.00 in a report on Wednesday, April 27th.
-Five research analysts have rated the stock with a hold rating and twenty-one have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has a consensus rating of “Buy” and an average target price of $267.44.

-Visa (NYSE:V – Get Rating) last issued its quarterly earnings results on Tuesday, April 26th.
-The credit-card processor reported $1.79 EPS for the quarter, topping analysts’ consensus estimates of $1.65 by $0.14.
-Visa had a return on equity of 42.89% and a net margin of 51.10%.
-The company had revenue of $7.19 billion during the quarter, compared to analysts’ expectations of $6.82 billion.
-During the same quarter in the previous year, the firm posted $1.38 EPS.
-The firm’s revenue was up 25.5% compared to the same quarter last year.
-Analysts predict that Visa Inc. will post 7.16 EPS for the current fiscal year.
+Other large investors also recently modified their holdings of the company.
+OLD Mission Capital LLC bought a new stake in Visa in the 3rd quarter worth about $373,000.
+Morgan Stanley increased its holdings in Visa by 1.3% in the 2nd quarter.
+Morgan Stanley now owns 41,708,994 shares of the credit-card processor’s stock worth $9,752,396,000 after buying an additional 533,415 shares in the last quarter.
+Keudell Morrison Wealth Management increased its holdings in Visa by 1.7% in the 3rd quarter.
+Keudell Morrison Wealth Management now owns 12,330 shares of the credit-card processor’s stock worth $2,747,000 after buying an additional 205 shares in the last quarter.
+New World Advisors LLC bought a new stake in Visa in the 3rd quarter worth about $457,000.
+Finally, EagleClaw Capital Managment LLC increased its holdings in Visa by 1.8% in the 3rd quarter.
+EagleClaw Capital Managment LLC now owns 22,687 shares of the credit-card processor’s stock worth $5,054,000 after buying an additional 400 shares in the last quarter.
+Hedge funds and other institutional investors own 80.77% of the company’s stock.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, June 1st.
-Shareholders of record on Friday, May 13th were given a dividend of $0.375 per share.
+The firm also recently declared a quarterly dividend, which was paid on Wednesday, June 1st.
+Investors of record on Friday, May 13th were issued a $0.375 dividend.
 The ex-dividend date was Thursday, May 12th.
 This represents a $1.50 dividend on an annualized basis and a yield of 0.79%.
-Visa’s dividend payout ratio is currently 23.58%.
+Visa’s dividend payout ratio is presently 23.58%.

-In other news, CEO Alfred F. Kelly, Jr. sold 9,000 shares of the business’s stock in a transaction dated Thursday, March 31st.
-The stock was sold at an average price of $223.91, for a total value of $2,015,190.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, President Ryan Mcinerney sold 6,467 shares of the business’s stock in a transaction dated Friday, April 1st.
-The shares were sold at an average price of $223.65, for a total value of $1,446,344.55.
+In other Visa news, CEO Alfred F. Kelly, Jr. sold 9,000 shares of Visa stock in a transaction that occurred on Tuesday, May 31st.
+The stock was sold at an average price of $210.38, for a total value of $1,893,420.00.
+Following the sale, the chief executive officer now owns 162,887 shares of the company’s stock, valued at approximately $34,268,167.06.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, President Ryan Mcinerney sold 6,467 shares of Visa stock in a transaction that occurred on Friday, April 1st.
+The stock was sold at an average price of $223.65, for a total value of $1,446,344.55.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 39,933 shares of company stock valued at $8,745,055.
-0.21% of the stock is currently owned by insiders.
+Over the last three months, insiders sold 39,933 shares of company stock worth $8,745,055.
+0.21% of the stock is owned by insiders.

+Several equities research analysts recently commented on V shares.
+Evercore ISI lifted their price objective on Visa from $304.00 to $310.00 and gave the stock an “outperform” rating in a report on Wednesday, April 27th.
+Cowen cut their price target on Visa from $276.00 to $254.00 in a research note on Wednesday, April 27th.
+Morgan Stanley boosted their price target on Visa from $279.00 to $284.00 in a research note on Wednesday, April 27th.
+The Goldman Sachs Group assumed coverage on Visa in a research note on Tuesday, May 17th.
+They set a “buy” rating and a $282.00 price target for the company.
+Finally, Barclays cut their price target on Visa from $265.00 to $260.00 and set an “overweight” rating for the company in a research note on Monday, April 4th.
+Five research analysts have rated the stock with a hold rating and twenty-one have given a buy rating to the stock.
+Based on data from MarketBeat, the company currently has a consensus rating of “Buy” and an average target price of $267.44.

 Visa Inc operates as a payments technology company worldwide.
 The company facilitates digital payments among consumers, merchants, financial institutions, businesses, strategic partners, and government entities.
 It operates VisaNet, a transaction processing network that enables authorization, clearing, and settlement of payment transactions.